ManindraDeMel/Catan-Dice-Extra/admin/E-review-u7156805.md

 The code written by Arjun was not only extremely succient and readable, but the boardstate which is displaye is also well designed and works properly.

+Furthermore, he utilisies Java FX very wel, demonstrating that he has a sound understanding of the library.